Show by Label

 http://www.knietzsch.com/amateur_radio/ham_index_s-GPSDO.htmhttps://www.dl4zao.de/projekte/index.html#a1968

-I tried a couple of things and I'm impressed with how this works, especially on a bread-board.
+I tried a couple of things and I'm rather impressed with how this works, especially on a bread-board.

 And here is the schematic of this very simple circuit: